The “New Math” for Mortgages

 RULE # 3: THE PAYMENT FOR YOUR NEW MORTGAGE, AND THE PAYMENT WE USE FOR QUALIFICATION IS NOT THE SAME

-This rule, by far, has had the most impact in the mortgage industry since the rule change on Jan 1stof this year.
-Let’s say you signed on to a 5-year or greater fixed term mortgage this year.
-Before the rule change, borrowers qualified at the rate and payment that they would actually be making (contract rate).
-However, as of this year, almost all lenders now require borrowers to qualify at what is called a “Benchmark Rate”.
-The benchmark rate is the average of the Big 5 Banks’ “posted rate”, which is as much as 2% above the discounted rates that Mortgage Brokers offer (currently sitting at 5.34%).
+This rule, by far, has had the most impact in the mortgage industry since the rule change on January 1, 2018.
+Let’s say you signed on to a five-year or greater fixed term mortgage in 2018.
+Before the rule change, borrowers qualified at the rate and the payment that they would actually be making (contract rate).
+However, as of 2018 (and still in 2019), almost all lenders now require borrowers to qualify at what is called a “Benchmark Rate”.
+The Benchmark Rate is the average of the Big 5 Banks’ “posted rate”, which is as much as two per cent above the discounted rates that Mortgage Brokers offer (currently sitting at 5.34%).

 Question: A family wants to buy a $600,000 home and has 20% as a down payment.
 What is the payment to be used to qualify? $600,000 – $120,000 (down payment) = $480,000 mortgage